UK approval of arms exports to Israel plunged at start of Gaza war

 Britain is expected to provide information about arms sales to Israel in the first half of this year in the coming months.

-The government has in the past blocked arms sales to Israel, such as in 2009 when it revoked some licences, and in 1982 when there was a formal restriction after the invasion of Lebanon. ($1 = 0.7885 pounds) (Reporting by Andrew MacAskill; Editing by Kate Holton and Alison Williams)
+The government has in the past blocked arms sales to Israel, such as in 2009 when it revoked some licences, and in 1982 when there was a formal restriction after Israel's invasion of Lebanon. ($1 = 0.7885 pounds) (Reporting by Andrew MacAskill; Editing by Kate Holton, Alison Williams and Angus MacSwan)